Loading...

 function.

-Before verifying the state, you need to fetch the storage proof from Optimism using the correct block number that has already been propagated to Hashi.
-This block number ensures that Hashi can verify the proof against the block header stored on Gnosis Chain.
+First we need to fetch the storage proof from Optimism using the block number of a Optimism block which header that has already been propagated to Hashi.
+This block number ensures that Hashi can verify the proof against the just mentioned block header propagated to Gnosis Chain.

 Use the following curl